sabotrax/MiaPlayer/README.md

 #### Playlist

-The number of songs in the playlist is represented by LEDs color-coded as roman numerals.
+The number of songs on the playlist is represented by LEDs color-coded as roman numerals.

 - Red LED = 10
 - Blue LED = 5